Pediatric Orthopedic Surgeon in Dallas, Frisco, Prosper, and Wylie, TX

 There are many reasons why your child might need to see a pediatric orthopedic specialist.
 Perhaps one of the most important reasons pertains to the fact that the evaluation and treatment of musculoskeletal injuries and disorders are inherently different in children than they are in adults for similar injuries or disorders.
 This is because what may work perfectly well in treating adults may have an adverse effect on children, potentially impacting their future growth and development.

 When treating a child’s injuries, you want to make sure you aren’t presenting potential problems later on.
 An orthopedic specialist for kids must possess a broad and in-depth knowledge of the stages of development of a child as well as what works for them and what doesn’t.
 In addition to treating injuries, pediatric orthopedists are also attuned to recognizing any abnormalities that might occur in children and identifying ways to treat them as the child continues to develop.
-With this specialized skill set, the specialist is able to assess your child’s injuries or disorder and determine an appropriate and safe treatment plan.
+With this specialized skill set, our pediatric orthopaedics specialist is able to assess your child’s injuries or disorder and determine an appropriate and safe treatment plan.

-Common Orthopedic Injuries in Children
+Common Orthopedic and Sports Injuries in Children

 There are a number of orthopedic injuries that adults and children alike may experience.
 However, some of the injuries and disorders that appear more prevalent in children include scoliosis & spine injuries, hip disorders, hand conditions, and foot disorders such as clubfoot.
-Here at SPORT, we treat all of these conditions in addition to providing pediatric sports medicine services and limb lengthening procedures.
+Here at SPORT, we treat all of these conditions in addition to providing pediatric sports medicine services and limb-lengthening procedures.

 Below, we’ll break down each of these areas further:

 Scoliosis is a relatively common and progressive condition that causes the spinal cord to curve in an unnatural way, usually mimicking a “C” or “S” shape.
-Early indications of scoliosis may include uneven shoulders, waistline discrepancies, and/or shoulder blade prominence.
+Early onset scoliosis may include uneven shoulders, waistline discrepancies, and/or shoulder blade prominence.
 Scoliosis is unpreventable and, for the most part, its cause is generally unknown.

 Hip disorders may present themselves immediately upon birth or can develop over time as a child grows.
 Disorders may affect either one or both hips and, depending on the child, can range from simply bothersome to completely debilitating.
 Signs to look out for include pain in the hip, thigh, knee, or groin with movement or activity, limping while walking, and reduced range of motion of the hip.